Francesco Colombo (soldier)

-Francesco Colombo (Milan, 26 July 1889 – Lenno, 28 April 1945) was an Italian Fascist soldier and policeman, founder and leader of the Legione Autonoma Mobile "Ettore Muti" ("Autonomous Mobile Legion Ettore Muti"), an anti-partisan unit of the Italian Social Republic infamous for its atrocities.
+Francesco Colombo (26 July 1889 – 28 April 1945) was an Italian Fascist soldier and policeman, founder and leader of the Legione Autonoma Mobile "Ettore Muti" ("Autonomous Mobile Legion Ettore Muti"), an anti-partisan unit of the Italian Social Republic infamous for its atrocities.

 Biography

 Colombo was born in Milan and enlisted in the Royal Italian Army in the final year of the First World War, serving as an airman and reaching the rank of sergeant.
 After the war he became one of the first squadristi, and after the establishment of the Fascist regime he was appointed regent of the "Montegani" Fascist Group, named after an aviator killed in action during the First World War.
 In 1926 this group was subjected to an administrative investigation carried out by lawyer Alessandro Garavaglia, who accused Colombo of embezzlement; on 19 September 1926 Garavaglia met with Colombo and Giuseppe Carbone, a member of his fascist group, but after a heated quarrel he was shot dead by a drunken Carbone.
 Both Colombo and Carbone tried to flee, but they were recognized by a witness, arrested and imprisoned in San Vittore.
 They were charged with murder, but on 16 March 1927 Colombo was acquitted of all charges after Carbone assumed all responsibility.
 Nevertheless, on 9 April 1927 he was expelled from the National Fascist Party.
 Having thus been forced to leave politics, he lived on expedients and small businesses.
 In 1938 he went bankrupt and in 1939 he was sentenced to six months in prison in for bankruptcy fraud; in 1940 he was again sentenced for breaching family support obligations.

 Colombo rose again to prominence after the Armistice of Cassibile and the establishment of the Italian Social Republic, in September 1943; he gathered all Fascist diehards in Milan under his banner and established the "Ettore Muti Action Squad", of which he assumed command.
 Colombo represented the "extremist" faction of the Milanese Fascists, opposed to the "moderate" faction led by local PFR secretary Aldo Resega; his "Muti", whose primary task was repressing anti-fascism, soon became infamous for its excesses and atrocities, and from recruiting many of its men from common criminals released from the San Vittore prison, a fact for which Resega reprimanded Colombo to no avail.
 The federale of Milan in fact planned to disband Colombo's unit, arresting its most compromised members and transferring the remainder to the Republican National Guard, but before he could act he was assassinated by the GAP on 17 December 1943.
 Resega's death resulted in Colombo's extremist faction prevailing over the moderates; he appointed one of his men, Dante Boattini, as the new federale of Milan, having him cancel all the plans for the dissolution of the "Muti", and even replaced the local police chief.